How the Government Measures Unemployment (PDF)

 Other important labor market statistics are developed using the basic survey estimates of people employed, unemployed, and not in the labor force.
 These statistics include:

 Each month, national summary statistics on unemployment and employment are published in a news release titled The Employment Situation.
 The dates of release are announced in advance and made available on the BLS release calendar.

 Detailed information also is published in tables online and in numerous news releases and reports.
 Historical data series can be obtained from various database tools.

 For a comprehensive subject list of CPS data published by BLS, and access to the data, see the CPS A to Z Index.

 Total employment and unemployment are higher in some parts of the year than in others.
 For example, unemployment is higher in January and February, when it is cold in many parts of the country and work in agriculture, construction, and other seasonal industries is curtailed.
 Also, both employment and unemployment rise every June, when students enter the labor force in search of summer jobs.

-These estimates are key indicators of local economic conditions.
-BLS is responsible for the concepts, definitions, technical procedures, validation, and publication of the estimates that State workforce agencies prepare under agreement with BLS.
+The Local Area Unemployment Statistics (LAUS) program publishes monthly estimates of employment and unemployment for approximately 7,300 areas, including all states, counties, metropolitan areas, and cities of 25,000 population or more, by place of residence.
+These estimates are key indicators of current local economic conditions.
+BLS is responsible for the concepts, definitions, technical procedures, validation, and publication of the estimates that state government agencies prepare under agreement with BLS.